 The CSBA Golden Bell Awards promote excellence in education by recognizing outstanding programs in school districts and county offices of education throughout California.
 CSBA's goal is to contribute to the development and evaluation of curriculum, instruction, and support services.
 The awards program is held in conjunction with CSBA's Annual Education Conference.

 This is the eighth Golden Bell Award SCOE has earned.
 CSBA previously recognized:

-- Project MOVE (2011)—program to improve functional mobility skills for children and adults with severe physical disabilities [News Story]
+- MOVE Project (2011)—program to improve functional mobility skills for children and adults with severe physical disabilities

-- LINKS (2010)—career technical education model tailored to individual students' needs [News Story]
+- LINKS Program (2010)—career technical education model tailored to individual students' needs

 - Linkage to Education (1992)—program for Juvenile Court Schools students